Definition

 Essential data for AI marketing includes: contact information with clean email addresses (95%+ completeness), lead source/attribution data, behavioral data (website visits, email engagement, product usage), conversion/purchase history, and customer lifecycle stage data.
 A unified customer ID across systems is critical.

-If your score is below 40, focus on foundations before investing in AI: clean up your CRM data, implement essential integrations between your core systems, build basic automation workflows (welcome emails, lead nurturing), and establish data governance practices.
+If your score is below 40, focus on foundations before investing in AI: clean up your CRM data, implement essential integrations between your core systems, build basic automation workflows (welcome emails, lead follow-up), and establish data governance practices.
 Re-audit in 3-6 months to track progress.

-Related Articles
+Related resources